Free Addiction Treatment and Sober Living Resources

 Here at ECHO Recovery we’re dedicated addiction education and recovery support through mentoring and providing the tools and resources needed to those seeking treatment.

-Please call (443) 616-2243 or use this form to contact us if you need help finding a treatment program or sober living housing.
+Please use this form to contact us if you need help finding a treatment program or sober living housing.
 We have also have curated a collection of resources you can use to find free and low-cost behavioral health services.

 The first step in getting treatment for a substance abuse disorder is finding a good drug and alcohol rehabilitation center.
 Unfortunately, private rehab services can be expensive and many individuals don’t have enough insurance coverage and simply cannot afford the out of pocket costs.